anhgelus/biotechnica-challenge/README.md

 4. Go into this folder `cd mc`
 5. Start the server with `java -jar quilt-server-launch.jar nogui`.

-:warning: Currently, the version of mrpack-install do not work with Quilt!
-I have made a PR fixing this issue.
-As long as this error was not fixed, use my fork available [here](https://github.com/anhgelus/mrpack-install).

 #### Generating the server with Docker but running it outside of Docker

 You don't want to install mrpack-install?